Can

 of extraction systems and air flow in wind tunnels.
 Their size can

-range from that of a small water bottle to arena-filling proportions.
+range from that of a small water bottle to units that require mounting on a truck.

 A smoke machine, in its simplest terms, is a heating